 - Hitchin Girls' School expects parents/carers and members of the general public to treat school staff with the same respect they would expect to receive from them.
-We expect polite and respectful conversations at all times.
-Examples of unacceptable standards of behaviour either in person or via telephone calls or email include : shouting or aggressive behaviour, threatening or abusive language involving swearing or offensive remarks, making malicious allegations, derogatory remarks or behaviours and wilful damage to school property. - In the event of unacceptable behaviour from parents/carers or members of the general public, school staff reserve the right to terminate any further communication at the time of the incident with immediate effect.
+We expect polite and respectful conversations at all times in line with the school's Communication policy.
+Examples of unacceptable standards of behaviour either in person or via telephone calls or email include shouting or aggressive behaviour, threatening or abusive language involving swearing or offensive remarks, making malicious allegations, derogatory remarks or behaviours and wilful damage to school property. - In the event of unacceptable behaviour from parents/carers or members of the general public, school staff reserve the right to terminate any further communication at the time of the incident with immediate effect.
 Furthermore, parents/carers or members of the public may be barred from the school premises if their behaviour is unreasonable or threatening, and they can be prosecuted if they break the ban.